JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 hello (generic function with 2 methods)
 ```

-Since the only argument is optional, we can call the function without any argument.
-In such a case, the function prints `"Hello $(x)."`, where the default value replaces `x`.
-Or we can call the function with one argument and change the printed sentence
+Since the argument is optional, we can call the function without it.
+In such a case, the default value is copied to the argument value.
+If the function is called with a non-default value, the default value is ignored.

 ```jldoctest opt_args
 julia> hello()